-The Centers for Disease Control and Prevention recently released the shocking statistic that death by suicide is up 25% in the United States from 1999, across most ethnic and age groups.
-These numbers point to a crisis; however, many are unsure what’s creating it.
+According to the Centers for Disease Control and Prevention suicide is one of the leading causes of death in the United States, increasing approximately 36% between 2000–2021.
+Experts express that the numbers are part of an increasing national mental health crisis that was intensified by the covid pandemic.
 While technically not a medical condition, suicide is closely tied to numerous mental health conditions such as bipolar disorder, depression, and schizophrenia.
-In addition, those with substance abuse problems or compulsive addictions such as sex or gambling show a higher than average rate of suicide or attempted suicide.
+In addition, those with substance abuse problems or compulsive addictions such as sex or gambling show a higher-than-average rate of suicide or attempted suicide.

 - Talking about wanting to die, or how they’d kill themselves.